open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

 There are several options to override or customise instrumentation provided by the upstream agent.
 The following description follows one specific use-case:

-> Instrumentation X from Otel distribution creates span that I don't like and I want to change it in my vendor distro.
+> Instrumentation X from Otel distribution creates span that I don't like and I want to change it.

 As an example, let us take some database client instrumentation that creates a span for database call and extracts data from db connection to provide attributes for that span.